skycluster-project/skycluster-docs/source/getting-started/providers-profile.rst

 Instance Type
 **************

 To configure the instance types, you need to create an ``InstanceType`` resource in `skycluster-system` namespace.
 The following example shows how to introduce available instance types.
+Use ``kubectl apply -f <file>.yaml`` to create the resource.

 .. code-block:: yaml